NCI-Agency/anet/docs/INSTALL.md

 1. Unzip anet.zip.
 You'll find three folders directly under the application folder:
 	* _bin_: This contains the startup scripts to start/stop the ANET server.
 	* _lib_: This contains all of the dependencies and compiled resources.
 All of the ANET specific files are bundled in `lib/anet.jar`.
-	* _docs_: This is a copy of the docs folder from the git repository, so you'll have a copy of these docuemnts during installation!
+	* _docs_: This is a copy of the docs folder from the Git repository, so you'll have a copy of these documents during installation!
-2. Add an anet.yml file with appropiate settings to the application folder (i.e. `c:\anet`).
+2. Add an anet.yml file with appropriate settings to the application folder (i.e. `c:\anet`).
 Descriptions of each of the settings in `anet.yml` can be found in the ANET Configuration section below.
 Templates of that file can be found in the docs directory. `anet.yml.productionTemplate` has been tested on a production set-up.
 3. Modify anet.yml following the ANET Configuration section below.
 If SSL is required, follow the "How to enable SSL" section
 4. Verify that your configuration file is valid with ```"bin/anet.bat" check anet.yml```
 5. Install Database Schema: Run ```"bin/anet.bat" db migrate anet.yml```